sokhountea/photography-template/README.md

 # Photography Portfolio Template
 Designed and developed a responsive photography portfolio website.
 Design is kept minimalist to let the photographs stand out.
-Implemented a simple backend that allows sending emails through the contact form.
+Implemented a simple backend that allows sending emails through a contact form.
 The contact form does not work on Github as Github Pages is only for static websites.

 ### To see it live
 https://sokhountea.github.io/photography-template/